-- (6) The responsibility of the compliance officer (subject to the overall responsibility of the Board for compliance with regulatory requirements) shall be: - (a) to advise the Board on the policies and procedures necessary to comply with the regulatory requirements to which the market operator is subject; - (b) to monitor the effectiveness of internal controls, in mitigating risk, ensuring compliance with regulatory requirements and implementing the Board's strategy and policies; - (c) to ensure that all relevant persons are aware of the regulatory requirements, including, employees and agents; - (d) to report material breaches to the Board; - (e) to report to the Board any disciplinary action taken by the Commission against the market operator; - (f) to report to the Board the results of any inspections or investigations conducted by the Commission; and - (g) to report no less frequently than annually to the Board on the adequacy of the internal controls in mitigating risk, ensuring compliance with regulatory requirements and implementing the Board's strategy and policies. - (7) The Board shall ensure that the compliance officer: - (a) has sufficient seniority, authority and skills to carry out the tasks; - (b) has direct access to the Board; - (c) is able, without requiring any other prior authority: - (i) to examine all books, documents and other records, in whatever media they are held; and - (ii) to require any Board member, employee, agent or other relevant person to answer questions about any aspect of their work. - (8) The Board shall review the compliance officer's reports whenever they are submitted and take and document such action as it considers appropriate in the light of that report. - (9) Where a compliance officer resigns or is dismissed from the market operator, both the market operator and the compliance officer shall: - (a) submit the reasons, in writing, to the Commission for the resignation or dismissal; and - (b) attend, if so required by the Commission, for interview to discuss those reasons. - (10) The Board shall adopt a procedures' manual that includes a description of the internal controls. - (11) The Board shall submit a copy of the manual to the Commission within three months of a licence being granted and at other times as required by the Commission. - (12) The Board shall ensure that each employee is supplied with a copy of the internal controls that are relevant to their tasks and responsibilities and that the entire manual is readily available to all employees.
+- (a) advise the Board on the policies and procedures necessary to comply with the regulatory requirements to which the market operator is subject; - (b) ensure that the market operator notifies the Commission of all changes in licensing particulars; - (c) monitor the effectiveness of internal controls, in mitigating risk, ensuring compliance with regulatory requirements and implementing the Board's strategy and policies; - (d) ensure that all relevant persons are aware of the regulatory requirements, including, employees and agents; - (e) report material breaches to the Board; - (f) report to the Board any disciplinary action taken by the Commission against the market operator; - (g) report to the Board the results of any inspections or investigations conducted by the Commission; and - (h) report no less frequently than annually to the Board on the adequacy of the internal controls in mitigating risk, ensuring compliance with regulatory requirements and implementing the Board's strategy and policies. - (i) any other function that the Commission may prescribe from time to time - (4) The Board shall ensure that the compliance officer: - a) has sufficient seniority, authority and skills to carry out the tasks; - b) has direct access to the Board; - c) is able, without requiring any other prior authority: - (i) to examine all books, documents and other records, in whatever form they are held; and - (ii) to require any Board member, employee, agent or other relevant person to answer questions about any aspect of their work. - (5) The Board shall review the compliance officer's report, take appropriate action and document it. - (6) Where a compliance officer resigns or is dismissed from the market operator, both the market operator and the compliance officer shall: - a) submit the reasons, in writing, to the Commission for the resignation or dismissal; and - b) attend, if so required by the Commission, an interview to discuss those reasons.